Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 A successful product alone is not enough in international trade – targeted localization is equally important.
 Each target group has its own expectations, cultural peculiarities, and preferences that you should consider in your Amazon presence if you want to achieve high customer satisfaction.

 The first step to localization on Amazon is a flawless translation of your product texts – from titles and bullet points to product descriptions.
-Avoid automatic translations or check them closely, as they often appear unprofessional or misleading.
+Avoid automatic translations or closely review them, as they often appear unprofessional or misleading.
 Native-speaking translators with e-commerce experience can not only accurately convey your content but also culturally adapt it – including tone, style, and keyword selection.

-What is considered a fair price in Germany may be perceived quite differently in the United Kingdom or Canada.
-Take local pricing structures into account and ensure that your offers are presented in the respective local currency.
+What is considered a fair price in Germany may be perceived quite differently in the UK or Canada.
+Take local pricing structures into account and ensure that your offers are displayed in the respective local currency.
 Preferred payment methods – such as credit card, invoice, direct debit, or digital wallets – also vary by market.

 Visual elements such as product images or marketing texts should also be adapted to the cultural context.
-One example: while sober information is appreciated in Germany, emotional texts often work better in Italy or the USA.
-Those who think locally not only strengthen the conversion rate but also build trust in the brand.
+For example, while straightforward information is appreciated in Germany, emotional texts often perform better in Italy or the USA.
+Thinking locally here not only strengthens the conversion rate but also builds trust in the brand.

-It may happen that sellers on Amazon no longer want to sell internationally.
-Sellers can deactivate the function at any time.
-There are many reasons, such as exorbitant order volume, very high effort, or issues with VAT registration.
+There may be instances where sellers on Amazon no longer wish to sell internationally.
+Retailers can deactivate the function at any time.
+There are many reasons for this, such as an exorbitant order volume, a very high level of effort, or issues with VAT registration.

 Secondly, sellers can also exclude international shipping, for example, from orders via Amazon.de to France or Spain.
 This is possible in the shipping settings.
-Then, customers from abroad can no longer purchase the seller’s products through Amazon.de.
+Then, customers from abroad will no longer be able to purchase the seller’s products through Amazon.de.

 Those who only want to exclude certain product categories or individual Amazon products from international sales can do so in the FBA settings: Fulfillment by Amazon → Settings → Shipping Programs and Export Settings → Exclude Products.